JDeeptaTech/terraform-code-repo/mm.md

                 ds_summary = datastore.summary
                 total_storage_capacity_gb += convert_bytes_to_gb(ds_summary.capacity)
                 total_storage_free_gb += convert_bytes_to_gb(ds_summary.freeSpace)
-                # For provisioned space, you typically sum up the committed and uncommitted space of all VMs
-                # The 'uncommitted' property on datastore summary is for thin-provisioned space that's not yet consumed
-                # A more precise way would be to sum disk sizes of all VMs on this datastore.
-                # For simplicity here, we'll calculate used as capacity - free.
                 total_storage_used_gb += convert_bytes_to_gb(ds_summary.capacity - ds_summary.freeSpace)

-                # If you want to show provisioned based on summary:
-                # If the datastore summary has 'uncommitted' (e.g., vSAN, thin provisioned storage pool)
                 if hasattr(ds_summary, 'uncommitted'):
-                    # Provisioned is often capacity - free + uncommitted, representing potential full usage
                     total_storage_provisioned_gb += convert_bytes_to_gb(ds_summary.capacity - ds_summary.freeSpace + ds_summary.uncommitted)
                 else:
-                    # For thick provisioning, provisioned is effectively used (capacity - free)
                     total_storage_provisioned_gb += convert_bytes_to_gb(ds_summary.capacity - ds_summary.freeSpace)